 The key is to develop a strategy that covers all of the client’s bases and optimizes the benefits received.
 Maximization (as is often the goal of investing) does not always equal optimal results.
 Because investments involve risk, they aren’t the ideal tool for building wealth-protecting strategies.
 Instead, you should be aiming to give your client strategies that keep their funds liquid, their options open, and their family protected.
 Whole Life insurance does just that, even in policies with low face values.
 Term insurance is a tool in order to protect a client’s family, and should, therefore, be used with strategies when necessary.

 Truth Concepts software allows you to test the performance of different policies for your clients, in order to determine the best results.
-Calculators like Asset Flow and Diversification give you a broad idea of policy benefits, while other calculators offer scenario-specific analysis.
+Calculators like the whole life insurance policy cash value calculator give you a broad idea of policy benefits, while other calculators offer scenario-specific analysis.
 Anyone is welcome to a free 10-day trial, which you can find below.